quanghoctap/quanghoctap.github.io/_posts/2024-04-09-retrieval-generation.md

 ---
-title: "Test YYYY-DD-MM"
+title: "Test YYYY-MM-DD(D>12)"
-date: 2024-30-04
+date: 2024-04-13
 categories: [Data Science, Deep Learning]
 tags: [advanced, paper explained]
 toc: true
 math: true
 publish: true
 ---
 This is a long, random test.
 It is being inserted as per the instructions.
+The format YYYY-DD-MM is not working

 # Giới thiệu